Rustamaha/Training-project/README.md

 Training project with React, Bootstrap and Express.
 ---
-Here you can sort and filter some data.
+Here you can sort, filter some data and also paginate this data.
+You can search by id number to find exact product.

 At first install dependencies ***npm install***.